entelect/ConfigurationAssist/README.md

 #SingleTagSectionHandler

-A simple section is what I call a section that doesn't belong to a section group.
 Below I've shown the most basic section configuration possible.
 There are variances to this.
 Please see the advanced section in the wiki to see how to do more complex linking of properties, setting defaults and using more complex section types.

 # Example